-It is difficult to think of anything curatorial, since November 2019, Iran has been through a lot.
-Maybe in this imposed darkness, we need to imagine our own searchlight, while investigating for the roots of the incidents which brought us here.
-Looking for barriers and limitations which keep us away from being ourselves again, or hidden conflict areas geographically or aesthetically, longing for poetics in places you can/can’t expect them public space or in-between landscapes.
-Would it be possible to see/foresee what is coming on the horizon at all or will we never be the same?
+It isn’t easy to think of anything curatorial; since November 2019, Iran has been through a lot.
+Maybe in this imposed darkness, we need to imagine our searchlight while investigating the roots of the incidents that brought us here.
+Looking for barriers and limitations that keep us from being ourselves again, or hidden conflict areas geographically or aesthetically, longing for poetics in places you can/can’t expect them public space or in-between landscapes.
+Would it be possible to see/foresee what is coming on the horizon at all, or will we never be the same?

 Anahita Hekmat’s Gah-Nameh [All the times to say goodbye], a ten-minute-long video journey, blurs the boundaries of personal and public, poetics and politics.
 Today, information gleaned via images constantly affects our everyday life experience.
 Anyone may be a citizen-journalist or filmmaker, and tell our collective history from his/her own point of view.
 Here, first-person narration is constructed from the artist’s video diaries, and is mixed with storm-chaser videos from YouTube and people’s responses to a hurricane’s aftermath, to create a fictional story of a possible “Present.”
 Hekmat’s video at once embodies an experience of being in the world and deconstructs our narrative of the present.

 Here’s a brief, indirect and ironic video about an unpleasant issue of not only my country but many parts of the world.
 Magnifying the contrast between real events and the deceiving, beautified and distorted output of reality, given by the media, by creating a contradiction between sound and image of this work, I tried to make the audience think more, hear more and see more, to know more.

 This is about reproducing reality and representing it as an original.